-Disclosure: Skywavelinux.com is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program such that this site earns advertising fees by linking to Amazon.com.
+Disclosure: Skywavelinux.com is a participant in the Amazon Services LLC Associates Program and others, such that this site earns advertising fees by linking to commercial offers.
 If you make a qualifying purchase after clicking a link on this website, the associate affiliated with this site may earn a comission at no cost to you.

 "What at first seems simple is quite complex whenseen up close..."
 Start your Vim experience with some time using the built in Vim Tutor.
 From